dawidkaluza/cook-it-yourself/README.md

 - service where cook (aka user) can manage its recipes
 - acts as Resource server in OAuth 2 dance

-Each app has its own README file containing more details about itself.

 # Security

-Services are secured thanks to OAuth 2 protocol.
+Services are secured via OAuth 2 protocol.

 ![Security](./images/security.png)